decidables/decidables/packages/detectable/src/threshold.md

 </sdt-example-model>

-Here, it is the *model* that is responding to the stimulus on each trial, based on whether the `Evidence` is above or below the threshold, instead of you our intrepid participant.
+Here, it is the *model* that is responding to the stimulus on each trial, based on whether the :key[Evidence] is above or below the threshold, instead of you our intrepid participant.

 ## A higher or lower threshold